PwrShlGr8/WindowsUpdateInstall/README.md

 # WindowsUpdateInstall
-My implementation of a windows update module.
+My implementation of a windows update module for installing windows updates on remote systems.

 I put a strong emphasis on simplicity, reporting, and backwards compatibility.